wp-plugins/microblog-poster/readme.txt

     1. Please browse to this url http://www.plurk.com/PlurkApp/ and click on 'Create a New Plurk App'.
-    For App Type, choose 'Third-party web site integration'.
+    For App type, choose 'Third-party web site integration'.
-    For App Website you can put http://localhost
+    For App website, you can put http://localhost

     2. Once you are back on 'My Plurk Apps' page, click the edit button and copy your *App Key and App Secret*.